-Following the restriping process, the RAID goes into the 'need resize' state.
+Following the restriping process, the RAID goes into the 'need_resize' state.
 We recommend starting the resizing operation in order to restore optimal system speed.

-We recommend that you run the raid resize command when there is no or minimal workload on the RAID.
+The raid resize command should be executed when there is no workload on the RAID.

 xicli raid resize <arg>